aba close icon

 The first trait is empathy: the ability to understand and see things from another person’s point of view.
 Without empathy, someone in a leadership role will be continually running up against resistance in other people, and won’t know the cause of it, or what to do about it.
 When you demonstrate you’re able to see something from another person’s viewpoint, two things happen.

-The first is they relax.
+Firstly, they relax.
 They feel understood.
-You ‘get’ them, and therefore it’s likely that whatever you advise will be in their best interest.
-The second thing is that you’re able to help them remove whatever obstacles they have that may be blocking them from achieving a common goal.
+You truly ‘get’ them, and as a result, they trust that whatever you recommend will be in their best interest.
+Secondly, you are able to help them overcome any obstacles that may be preventing them from reaching a shared goal.

 A story from the ancient world illustrates this principle.
 Alexander the Great was shown a warhorse that attacked anyone who came into its stall, and appeared completely untameable.
 After studying the horse for a few minutes, Alexander was able to lead it out of the stall, and it became his best warhorse, the famous stallion he rode into all his battles.